WKalawi/DTS-Phase-1-Project/README.md

 * `PhaseOneProject.pdf`: PDF version of the notebook

-* [`Presentation.png:`](https://create.piktochart.com/output/1006b4dc2f23-microsoft-movie-project) the original presentation created with the application Keynote, meant for live use
+* [`Presentation.png:`](https://create.piktochart.com/output/1006b4dc2f23-microsoft-movie-project) the original presentation created with the application Piktochart, meant for live use

-* `Presentation.pdf`: a PDF version of my presentation for this project
+* `Presentation.pdf`: a PDF version of the presentation for this project

 * `Images`: a folder with all relevant visualizations from the notebook